bartop1

 import matplotlib.pyplot as plt

-top_10_teams = (df['team'].value_counts()).[:10]
+top_10_teams = (df['team'].value_counts())[:10]

-#create bar chart of top 10 teams
+# Generate the bar chart of the top 10 teams

 top_10_teams.plot(kind='bar')